NYPL/engineering-general/how-to/travis-use.md

 ## How to Rotate Travis/AWS Keys

 For better security, once every six months DevOps will change the keys that Travis must use to deploy to AWS.
 There is an ID and a SECRET.
 Development and QA builds share a pair of ID and SECRET values.
 Production builds have their own ID and SECRET.
-To properly rotate keys, you will therefore need to update four values.
+To properly rotate keys, you will therefore need to update four values for each app.
+All apps share the same four keys.

-The simplest method for updating these keys is via environment variables stored in the Travis UI.
+The simplest method for updating these keys is via [environment variables](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings) stored in the Travis UI.
 The values are found in the AWS Parameter Store UI.

 ### Requirements
 1. [Access to AWS](aws-use.md)